Asian stock markets edge higher; US dollar falls against yen

-SEOUL, South Korea – Asian stock markets edged higher on Monday after Wall Street's strong finish last week.
+SEOUL, South Korea – Asian stock markets were mostly higher on Monday after Wall Street's strong finish last week.
 The U.S. dollar weakened against most major currencies, including the Japanese yen.

 Continue Reading Below